jeremy-rico/bar-down-deals/scraper/README.md

 ```

 For production you have nothing to worry about.
 HOWEVER, for development, if you
-want you IDE and lsp to be able to resolve these imports, you will need to add
+want your IDE and lsp to be able to resolve these imports, you will need to add
 the bar_down_deals root directory to the python path.

 There are many ways to do this, but I've found the best to be by adding a .pth